 Important!
 Before hospital admission, partners need to be aware of their own health, since COVID-19 rules and measures will still apply to them.
 Factors that can prohibit you from accompanying your partner in the delivery room include:

-Since these factors may change from time-to-time, it is best to contact the private hospital you have chosen, to inquire about their latest policies.
+Since these factors may change from time to time, it is best to contact the private hospital you have chosen, to inquire about their latest policies.

 Prior to admission, mothers need to take a test for COVID-19, which typically take 4-6 hours depending on the time of day.
 Partners who wish to be in the delivery room in a public hospital will need to get tested regularly (every 3 days) when the pregnancy nears/has reached full term.
-However, partners are not allowed to be with the mother until she is in active labour and is tested negative for COVID-19.
+However, partners are not allowed to be with the mother until she is in active labor and is tested negative for COVID-19.
 The Hospital Authority did not specify or exclude which COVID-19 test would or would not qualify.
 However, a standard COVID-19 nucleic acid test can be done at one of Hong Kong’s Community Testing Centres and is generally accepted.

 Currently, private hospitals require the mother-to-be and all other inpatients (and some day-patients) to provide a negative COVID-19 test as part of admissions.
 In most private hospitals this can be done on their premises.
 Some private hospitals have waived the testing fee whereas others will charge between HK$ 1,000 to HK$ 2,000.
 Tests conducted at Community Testing Centres are generally accepted and are priced at HK$ 240.
 It is important to note that booking in advance is often required for getting a COVID-19 test at private hospitals and some hospitals have quotas.